JaimeEscoto/books-data-analysis-project/README.md

 ## How to Run the Analysis

-- Fork or download the project.
+- Interested in exploring the project firsthand?
+Simply fork or download the project.
-- Unzip Database.
+- Unzip the database for seamless access.
-- Open Jupyter Notebook.
+- Dive into Jupyter Notebook for a hands-on experience.

 \*For more detail check Trello Board link bellow in Tasks Management.